tretomaszewski/BrainHackingChip/README.md

 ## What's new:

-Experimental attention layer CFG with Q, K, V support.
+-Attention layer CFG with Q, K, V support.
 Target any attention layer(s) and any of Q, K, V for CFG with customizable weights in `chip_settings.py`.
 Works with previously existing CFG for each layer's output!
-Mix and match however you like
+Mix and match however you like.
+-Custom CFG functions!
+You can set `cfg_func` on each layer to any function you would like.
+See `chip_settings.py` for more details and an example of a Repulsor CFG function.

 ## Brain-Hacking Chip only works for the Exllamav2 model loader specifically (NOT Exllamav2_HF, NOT llama.cpp, nor any other)